 \subsection{Saliency Map}

 A saliency map is a type of heat map that highlights the most visually significant objects or regions in a given visual scene.

 Due to the immense power of neural networks, many researchers have utilized them to generate saliency maps for solving computer vision problems.
-Hong\cite{hong2015online} achieved high performance in object tracking by using the last convolutional layer of a CNN to compute the saliency map specific to the target object.
-Zhao\cite{zhao2011learning} employed a least squares technique to learn the weights between the feature maps generated by a neural network.
+Hong\cite{hong2015online} achieves high performance in object tracking by using the last convolutional layer of a CNN to compute the saliency map specific to the target object.
+Zhao\cite{zhao2011learning} employs a least squares technique to learn the weights between the feature maps generated by a neural network.
 These learned weights can be used to enhance the quality of the final saliency map by improving the original feature maps.
-Simonyan\cite{simonyan2013deep} utilized a classification network to extract a saliency map, which was then incorporated into a weakly supervised object segmentation approach.
+Simonyan\cite{simonyan2013deep} utilizes a classification network to extract a saliency map, which is then incorporated into a weakly supervised object segmentation approach.
 Rui Zhao's method\cite{zhao2015saliency} is a multi-context deep learning framework that incorporates both global and local contexts to produce high-quality saliency maps.

 Despite the significant contributions made by these works, they rely heavily on large datasets and prior knowledge, which may improve the performance of detecting learned classes but provide less assistance in detecting novel classes.